 Mitigation options will consider impacts on social equity.

-For further information, please contact Project Leader, Clare Stirling (CIMMYT) email@example.com.
+For further information, please contact Project Leader, Clare Stirling (CIMMYT) at firstname.lastname@example.org.